-By allocating the amount of stock options equivalent to the set amount according to the roles of each individual executive, and allowing them to exercise the stock options after a certain period set by the Board of Directors, the recipient, by exercising the shares, may acquire the shares at the value of the closing share price of the allotment date.
+By allocating the amount of stock options equivalent to the set amount according to the roles of each individual executive, and allowing them to exercise the stock options after a certain period set by the Board of Directors, the recipient, by exercising the shares, may acquire the shares at the value of the allotment date closing stock price.

-The stock options can be exercised within the period that commences one year from the start date of the fiscal year in which the allotment date of the stock acquisition rights occurs and ends within 10 years from the allotment date.
+The stock options may be exercised within the period that commences one year from the start date of the fiscal year in which the allotment date of the stock acquisition rights occurs and ends within 10 years from the allotment date.
 In principle, all stock options will be exercisable after three years or more have passed from the start date of the fiscal year in which the allotment date occurs.

-The President/CEO of each SBU Headquarters serve as Senior Vice Presidents of the Company.
-By applying the above compensation design and setting long-term incentives (equity) as a large proportion of their total compensation, the Company aims to motivate them to improve business performance and increase enterprise value with a long-term perspective.
+The Presidents/CEOs of each SBU headquarters serve as Senior Vice Presidents of the Company.
+By applying the above compensation design and setting mid- to long-term incentives (equity) as a large proportion of their total compensation, the Company aims to motivate them to improve business performance and increase enterprise value with a long-term perspective.

-In order to encourage swift action at the front lines of the business geared toward realizing the Company's business strategy to "Prosper Together - Seek sustainable growth shared by all stakeholders," the CEOs of each SBU Headquarters will also have a portion of their BIP Trust compensation linked to ESG goals.
+In order to encourage swift action at the front lines of the business geared toward realizing the Company's business strategy to "Prosper Together- Seek sustainable growth shared by all stakeholders," the CEOs of each SBU headquarters will also have a portion of their BIP Trust compensation linked to Sustainability goals.